UN Security Council Extends Cross-border Aid Operation For Syria - UrduPoint

 The text is the result of a compromise between the United States and Russia in last-minute talks that were broadened to bring in the other three permanent members of the council -- Britain, China and France.

-- 'More than just talk' - For the past year, international organizations have been able to bring in medicine, food, blankets and Covid-19 vaccines through Bab al-Hawa -- the only crossing for aid into the region that bypasses Damascus.
+For the past year, international organizations have been able to bring in medicine, food, blankets and Covid-19 vaccines through Bab al-Hawa on the border with Turkey -- the only crossing for aid into the region that bypasses Damascus.

 Russia, which wields veto power at the council, is a staunch ally of the Damascus regime.

-Russia had preferred to see the aid delivered across front lines from Damascus, arguing the existing crossing is used to supply arms to rebel fighters.
+Russia had pressed to see the aid delivered across front lines from Damascus, arguing the existing crossing is used to supply arms to rebel fighters.

-US President Joe Biden, meeting with his Russian counterpart Vladimir Putin recently in Geneva, pressed for an extension of the border crossing authorization.
+President Joe Biden, meeting with President Vladimir Putin recently in Geneva, pressed for an extension of the border crossing authorization.

 This issue was seen as a test for possible cooperation between the US under the new Biden administration and Russia.